Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Kechi, KS

-You should have your HVAC system inspected twice yearly.
-At the time of the inspection, your technician will tell you what services are required.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice a year.
+After completing their inspection, your technician will tell you if any services are needed.
+You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).